 Contents in a Nutshell

-• 1.
-Title/ownership of unassignedexempted-plantation-land is vested with the Government, under Section 72(1) of the Kerala Land Reforms Act.

 • 3.
+Exempted plantation (lease) land Vest in Government: Title/ownership of unassignedexempted-plantation-lease-land is vested with the Government, under Section 72(1).

-But the tenant has to pay the ‘Rent’ to the Government (Section 72E) for the unassignedexempted-plantation-land vested in Government under Section 72.
+• 5.
+Tenants will be Deemed as Tenants of the Govt.
+Such tenants have to pay ‘Rent’ to the Government (Section 72E) for the unassignedexempted-plantation-lease-land.
 The rent is fixed by the Land Tribunal [Section 72F(5)(h) ].

-• 5.
-When land vested in Government under Section 72 is acquired, by virtue of Section 112(5A), land-value will not be given to the land-owner or the tenant.
+• 6 On Acquisition, No Land Value to Previous Owners or Tenants: If the land vested in Government under Section 72 is acquired, land-value will not be paid to the former land-owner or the tenant (Section 112(5A).

 Relevant Provisions of Law